 With a degree in Social Work, Prakash has spent the last two decades working in the field of education, child rights and community engagement.
 He was a part of the National Institute of Advanced Studies team that developed an education resource centre in Chamarajanagara, Karnataka with the support of the Sir Ratan Tata Trust.
 Prakash also holds a diploma in Personnel Management and Industrial Relations and he has completed a course in Research Methodology from the Tata Institute of Social Sciences, Mumbai.
 Prakash is an integral part of the education vertical of WCT.

-An integral member of the WCT accounts team, Atul has over 20 years of experience helping NGOs with fund management and accounting.
-Prior to joining WCT, he worked with CRY (Child Rights and You) as a Senior Manager for Finance and Accounts and with the Unit Trust of India.
+An integral part of the WCT accounts team, Atul has over 20 years of experience helping NGOs with fund management and accounting.
+Prior to joining WCT, he worked with Child Rights and You(CRY) as a Senior Manager for Finance and Accounts and with the Unit Trust of India.
 He has a Master's degree in commerce from Mumbai University and is deeply passionate about environmental issues.

 Harsh Kothari is a passionate wildlife enthusiast and photographer, supporting the cause of nature and wildlife conservation in several ways.
 He is Senior Vice President at DSP BlackRock Investment Managers Pvt.
 Ltd., overseeing Fund Administration and Finance.
 He began his career as a practicing Chartered Accountant in 1997.
 In 2000, he joined S. R. Batliboi and Company in their Audit function.
 An ace Chartered Accountant, he plays an important role as technical advisor to the WCT accounts team.